hereldar/php-date-times/docs/reference/local-time.md

 public function isNot(LocalTime $that): bool;
 ```

-Checks if the given time belongs to another class and has a
+Checks if the given time belongs to another class or has a
 different value than this time.